CodingLawyersClub/todo-instructions/README.md

 1. Allow a logged in user to create ToDos
 2. Allow a logged in user to fetch his/her ToDos

 That's it!
-I have already built it, so if you want to see what the final product looks like, you can check it out here: (https://barabander-todo-frontend.herokuapp.com).
+I have already built it, so if you want to see what the final product looks like, you can check it out [here](https://barabander-todo-frontend.herokuapp.com).
 Feel free to create an account and create some ToDos to try it out!

 # Back End